 Each trace configuration manages basic properties such as:

 - Include structures in trace results

-- Add filter barriers (required for isolation traces)
+- Add filter barriers, which are required for isolation traces

 - Ignore barriers if they are the starting points